AI-Powered Auto Tagging

 - Existing tags are connected to the items

 You don't have to apply all suggestions at once.
 Toggle off any tags you don't want, and only the selected ones will be applied.
-You can also remove entire items from the selection.

 How It Works